fisart/Tempest/README.md

 # Tempest

-This is a PHP Script which needs the following preconditions :
+Forecast is a PHP Script which needs the following preconditions :

 1.) a Tempest Weather Station from Weather flow,
 2.) a Token you can generate here : https://tempestwx.com/settings/tokens/